 Rachel Bertram, Special Projects Officer

-Rachel works with Shopfront conducting sector research, as well as assisting with program evaluation.
+Rachel is Shopfront's Business Coursework Coordinator.
+She also works with Shopfront conducting sector research, as well as assisting with program evaluation.
 She has previously worked with various not-for-profit and public sector organisations in strategy development, social impact assessment and leadership coaching; and currently lectures for the 'Masters of Not-for-Profit and Social Enterprise' program at UTS Business School.